120 Civic Plaza Drive

 Who is Richard Leirer?

 Richard Leirer is one of the most experienced and accomplished Qigong teachers in the US.
-He has been a serious student and practitioner of the internal arts for over 40 years.
+He has been a serious student and practitioner of the internal arts for over 50 years.
 He is considered by many to be one of the few American Qigong Masters.
-Richard has an ongoing Tai Chi/Qigong therapy program for pain management and surgery rehabilitation at the world famous Cleveland Clinic hospital.
-It is the only program like it in the United States.
-Richard now lives and teaches in Taos, New Mexico.
+Richard created Tai Chi/Qigong therapy program for pain management and surgery rehabilitation at the world famous Cleveland Clinic hospital.

-Click on the link above to schedule an appointment with Richard.
+Richard is an accomplished Medical Qigong Healer.
+His healing Qi has been emitted during surgery operations at the Cleveland Clinic Hospital to lessen blood loss, enhance healing and speed recovery time.
+Call or write Richard to schedule an appointment.
 His Medical Qigong Therapy uses qi energy and the five elements to create a healthy balanced body.

 What is Qigong & Tai Chi ?